Azure/azure-cli/README.rst

    $ wget -q -O - https://aka.ms/InstallAzureCli | bash

 Some prerequisites may be required.
 See our `Preview Install Guide <https://github.com/Azure/azure-cli/blob/master/doc/preview_install_guide.md>`__.

+If you run into an ``AttributeError: 'X509' object has no attribute '_x509'`` error, downgrade your version of the requests library from 2.12.1 to 2.11.1.
+With the default install location, use ``/usr/local/az/bin/pip install requests==2.11.1``.

 Install with apt-get
 ^^^^^^^^^^^^^^^^^^^^